karthikgurunath/PCAIML_practical_App1/README.md

 Additionally, 95% of those who accepted the coupon were either single, in a relationship, or married, indicating a possible correlation between relationship status and coupon usage behavior.

+## Next Step and Recommendations
+Based on the above hypotheses, here are the next steps recommendation

+* Conduct a more nuanced segmentation to uncover subtle patterns that includes exploring correlation between columns such as time, weather, and destination to better understand how these factors influence coupon acceptance behavior.
+* Develop a model that predicts the coupon acceptance based on other external patterns like location, traffic, time to destination etc